Courses in religious studies help our students discover the richness of faith through theological study, personal reflection, and discussions.

 Mercy welcomes students of all faith backgrounds and traditions.
 Our mission reflects the values of the Sisters of Mercy and the teachings of the Catholic Church.
 Our Religious Studies curriculum is a four-year requirement and reflects a full implementation of the United States Conference of Catholic Bishops’ curriculum framework for secondary religious education.

-Freshman theology focuses on the philosophical grounding for the study of God and Religion in general.
+Freshman Religious Studies focuses on the philosophical grounding for the study of God and religion in general.
 Although we all come from different backgrounds and have different belief systems, there are some questions that are common to all of us.
-Freshman year seeks to answer these fundamental questions about God, the nature of the universe, the human condition, free will, love, and evil, as well as introduce the important role of Scripture as a guiding foundation of Christian Theology.
+Freshman year seeks to answer these fundamental questions about God, the nature of the universe, the human condition, free will, love, and evil, as well as introduce the important role of Scripture as a guiding foundation of Christianity.
 Sophomore year builds on this introduction by exploring the Paschal Mystery, which asks as its essential question, “why did Jesus have to die to save us?”
 Sophomore year ends by exploring the modern developments of the Church.

-The first two years of theology explain what the Catholic Church believes, but Junior year takes this knowledge a step further by asking what it means to live as a Catholic.
-Focused on action, the Junior curriculum explores Morality and Sacraments in the classroom, while requiring students to complete 50 hours of service learning out in their community.
+The first two years of Religious Studies explain what the Catholic Church teaches and believes, while the second two years take this knowledge a step further by asking what it means to put our faith into action.
+The Junior curriculum explores Sacraments and Morality in the classroom, while offering opportunities to reflect on the completion of their service learning experiences out in their community.
 Senior year expands this emphasis on worldview through a study of Catholic Social Teaching and an investigation of World Religions.